IsraelBosun/exceldiffy/README.md

-# 📊 exceldiffy: Effortless Excel Comparison for Analysts & Portfolios
+# 📊 exceldiffy: Compare Excel Sheets & DataFrames Effortlessly

-**exceldiffy** is a Python package designed to intelligently compare specific columns between two Excel sheets or pandas DataFrames.
-Whether you're working in finance, auditing, or general data analysis, it helps you spot changes fast — and even exports the results to Excel.
+**exceldiffy** is a Python package for comparing specific columns between two Excel sheets or pandas DataFrames, using composite keys to match rows and highlighting absolute/percentage changes.
+Whether you’re working in finance, auditing, or general data analysis, it helps you spot changes quickly and export the results to Excel.

 ---